nordnet/next-api-v2-examples/python3/README.md

 * Register an account to get access to the [forums](https://api.test.nordnet.se) and the test system [here](https://api.test.nordnet.se/account/register).
-Your username and password are needed to authenticated to the API
+Your username and password are needed to authenticate to the API
 * Read about the [test system]( https://api.test.nordnet.se/projects/api/wiki/Test_system) to learn about the delimitations and how the test market works